vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 used to go jogging, I was still able to comfortably do the standard one-way jog and walk back the other way.

+### 2023-07-27

+Starting this day I resumed daily jogging.
+I am still not back to my full exercise routine (in particular, I have not yet resumed weightlifting and pushups).

 ### Random investigation notes related to 2023-07-10 / 2023-07-11 incident

 [Clindamycin